 Whenever possible, an OpenLB application should be written in such a way that it works well on both serial and parallel platforms.
 As applications in computational fluid dynamics require a large amount of resources, it is essential to have the flexibility to switch to a parallel platform easily.
 This Section concentrates on parallelism on distributed memory machines using MPI, as distributed memory is the most common model on large-scale, parallel machines.
 Furthermore, MPI parallelism has become an important option even on simple desktop computers, which quite often possess multicore processors.
-In this case, you will often find that MPI is actually more efficient and/or easier to obtain in a non-commercial compiler setting than OpenMP.
 Fortunately, it is straightforward to write parallelizable applications with OpenLB if a few basic concepts are respected.
 As a matter of fact, all example programs in the OpenLB distribution can be compiled with MPI and executed in parallel.

 To achieve parallelism with programs that have the look and feel of serial applications, OpenLB distinguishes two classes of data.
-Data which is spatially distributed, such as the lattice and scalar- or vector-valued data fields, is handled through a dataparallel paradigm.
+Data which is spatially distributed, such as the lattice and scalar- or vector-valued data fields, is handled through a data-parallel paradigm.
 The data space is partioned into smaller regions that are distributed over the nodes of a parallel machine.
 In the following, these types of structures are referred to as data-parallel strucures.
 Other data types that require a small amount of storage space are duplicated on every node.
 These are referred to as duplicated data.
 All native C++ data types are automatically duplicated by virtue of the Single-Program-Multiple-Data model of MPI.
 These types should be used to handle scalar values, such as the parameters of the simulation, or integral values over the solution (e.g. the average energy).

-For output on the console it is strongly recommended to use OpenLB's OstreamManager since it can help reducing output in case of parallel execution (cf Chapter 8.5).
+For output on the console it is strongly recommended to use OpenLB's OstreamManager since it can help reducing output in case of parallel execution (cf Chapter 8.6).